Analysis and X-ray tomography: X-ray tomography and the transport equation

 As mentioned earlier, the assumption of compact support is not necessary.
 It is enough that $u|_{\partial(S\Omega)}=0$, but the proof would be somewhat more technical.
 Smoothness is not necessary either, it is just convenient.

 \begin{ex} Use the Santal\'o formula to rewrite~$\aabs{Xw}^2_{L^2(S\Omega)}$ when $w\in C_c^\infty(S\Omega)$.
 What is the integral you end up calculating over each geodesic?
-Two terms of this kind appear on the right-hand side of the Pestov identity. \end{ex}
+Can these integrals be simplified?
+Two terms of this kind appear on the right-hand side of the Pestov identity, with both $w=Vu$ and $w=u$.
+(If you are familiar with the index form, you may want to compare this situation to it.
+If this kind of analysis of the Pestov identity is done on a manifold, the connection to index forms becomes more clear and important.) \end{ex}

-\begin{bex} Stare at the Pestov identity, experience enlightenment, and explain what it means and why it should hold true. \end{bex}
+\begin{bex} Stare at the Pestov identity, experience enlightenment, and explain what it means and why it should hold true.
+What, in your opinion, is the meaning of the Pestov identity?
+(This exercise is not about what it can be used for; that is exercise~\ref{ex:xrt-with-pestov}.
+This is about what the identity tells in itself.) \end{bex}

 The Pestov identity makes proving our injectivity result easy:

 \begin{theorem} Let $\Omega\subset\R^2$ be a bounded, smooth, and strictly convex domain.
 If $f\in C_c^\infty(\Omega)$ satisfies $\xrt f=0$, then $f=0$. \end{theorem}